Alectinib

 Your course of treatment

 You usually take alectinib for as long as it is working, and the side effects can be managed.
-Your nurse or doctor will discuss your treatment plan with you.
+Your cancer team will discuss your treatment plan with you.
 They may give you a copy of the treatment plan to take home with you.

-Your nurse or pharmacist may also give you anti-sickness drugs and other medicines to take home.
+Your cancer team may also give you anti-sickness drugs and other medicines to take home.
 Take all your capsules or tablets exactly as they have been explained to you.

 Taking alectinib capsules